enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 -
 - I've read hundreds of studies on sports.
 Tried most of the advance techniques, wrote very tight training plan to get better that only advanced sportif
 # Organize your notes
+3 key ideas to share: 1.
+Most people never keep up a system because they don't care about it.
 3 powerful ideas by @fortelabs to create a personal content usine without feeling overwhelmed.
 Thread👇🏿

 MAKE YOUR NOTES FUTURE PROOF

-There are two versions of you: present-you reads, highlights, takes notes...
+The person you are when taking notes for a project, and the person There are two versions of you: present-you reads, highlights, takes notes...
 And future you, who will stumble upon those notes in a couple weeks, and try to figure out what the hell you were saying.
 This is a time-consuming activity, and that's why we rarely revise our notes.